 Program memory (RAM) limitations and management

-A 32MB per process program (RAM) memory limit exists in the Microsoft Windows Mobile (Windows CE 5.0 and less) operating system.
-Application software that needs to use more than 32MBs of RAM should have more than one process running.
-The Windows Mobile user interface can cause application software to use a bit more program memory than did the now deprecated Windows CE user interface.
+A 32MB per process program (RAM) memory limit exists in the Microsoft Windows Embedded Handheld or Windows Mobile (Windows CE 5.0 and less) operating system.
+Application software that needs to use more than 32MB of RAM should have more than one process running.
+The latest WEH / WM user interface and higher display resolution on newer devices can cause application software to use a bit more program memory than did the previous OS versions.
 For additional information on how to develop or modify application software to be able to access more RAM memory when necessary (for doing tasks such as loading a large data file all at once), please visit the following webpages.

 Other possible methods to free additional memory are described at the following web page.